Gregfr3D/ArmaReforgerNightVision/README.md

       - Put an helmet prefab on the ground or duplicate the existing one.

       If you do not duplicate the existing helmet :
-          - Put the "SCR_InventoryStorageManagerComponent", "GREG_NightVisionComponent" and the "SoundComponent"
+          - Put the "GREG_NightVisionComponent" and the "SoundComponent"
           - In the "SoundComponent" add two "Filenames" set the first one to "nvg_button_click.acp" the second to "nvg_turnon.acp"
           - In the "GREG_NightVisionComponent" set the "Colorshaderpath" to an existing HDR Color shader.
           - In the "GREG_NightVisionComponent" set the "Grainshaderpath" to your new shader "NewCustom_Grain.emat".